 6. Talk to your users, build feedback loops, and maintain product flexibility.

-7. Make decisions based on measured growth targets.
+7. Once you have validated your value hypothesis, develop a growth hypothesis.
+Make decisions based on measured growth targets.

 8. Stay focused, transparent, and honest.